USCIS taking too long? Discover how a Mandamus lawsuit can get your case moving.

 What is Habeas Corpus?

-Habeas corpus, often referred to as the “great writ,” is a fundamental legal principle that serves as a safeguard against unlawful and indefinite detention.
-Derived from the Latin term meaning “you shall have the body,” habeas corpus requires that a person detained by the authorities be brought before a court to determine whether their detention is lawful.
-It is a crucial mechanism that ensures individuals cannot be held without just cause and have the right to challenge the legality of their detention in court.
+Habeas corpus, often referred to as the “great writ,” is a fundamental legal principle that acts as a vital safeguard against unlawful and indefinite detention.
+The term originates from Latin, meaning “you shall have the body,” and embodies the right of individuals to seek relief from unlawful imprisonment.
+This legal doctrine mandates that any person detained by authorities must be brought before a court to assess the legality of their detention.
+It serves as a crucial mechanism in protecting individual freedom, ensuring that no one can be held without just cause.

 Historical Perspective of Habeas Corpus